 The original rating list came into effect on 1 April 1990 with revaluations taking place in 1995, 2000, 2005 and 2010.
 The next revaluation due in 2015, has now been deferred by central government and is due to take place in 2017.
 Further information is available from the Valuation Office Agency.

 Transition was introduced in 1990 to limit the level of increases and reductions ratepayers faced in the change over to business rates from general rates.
-These provisions have also continued in order to reduce the impact of the revaluations taking place in 1995, 2000, 2005 and 2010.
+These provisions come to an end on 31 March 2015 and new measures will be in place from 1 April 2015.

 If you are unable to view documents of these types, our downloads page provides links to viewing software.